mia-platform/documentation/docs/fast_data/connectors/overview.md

 Differently, when data are generated on the fly or are extracted into files adopting a structured or semi-structure format, it is usually a custom application that parses these data changes and generate the corresponding event on the event streaming platform, so that Fast Data components can import and process the source data.
 In general, any application that writes messages onto an event messaging platform adopting one of the formats accepted by the [Real-Time Updater](/fast_data/configuration/realtime_updater/common.md) can act as a Connector.
-In particular, it is possible to either write your own custom Connector, tailored for your unique needs and requirements or exploit one of the Connectors that are available in the Mia-Platform [Marketplace](/docs/runtime_suite/mia-platform-plugins).
+In particular, it is possible to either write your own custom Connector, tailored for your unique needs and requirements, or exploit one of the Connectors that are available in the Mia-Platform [Marketplace](/docs/runtime_suite/mia-platform-plugins).

-// TODO: should we provide a list of connectors here?
-Which ones in case?
+The custom connectors available in the Marketplace are:

+- CSV Connector (coming soon)
+- Kafka Connect Configurator (coming soon)

 ## Change Data Capture Systems